Drug Importation in Florida: An Overview

 Under the Medicare Modernization Act of 2003, Florida is required to submit a plan to HHS to import medicine from Canada that meets requirements set in that legislation.

-Governor De Santis signed the bill on June 11, 2019.
-The state is developing a plan to submit a Canadian importation plan to the Federal Health and Human Services Agency.
-(June 13, 2019)
+The state submitted a plan to submit a Canadian importation plan to the Federal Health and Human Services Agency on August 23, 2019.

 How should we evaluate this program?

 The program hasn't started yet, or even been designed, so there's no way to measure whether it saved money or kept patients safe, both promises made at the time of passage.
 However, the 2003 Medicare Modernization Act contains requirements for safety requirements built into any such program.
 PSM staff followed the debate in Florida and recorded promises made about safety and savings by the sponsors of the legislation.

 Official actions and statements